QCesarJr/wavelength-eks-with-opscruise-tf/README.md

 NOTE: The stack-name assumes linux for substitution.
 If substitution is not working, replace \$(date +%b%d%Y_%H%M) portion in the "--stack-name" parameter.
 Also, replace OpsCruiseValuesURL, EKSClusterAdminArn, and EKSClusterAdminArn ParameterValues with your actual values.

 ```
 ## NOTE: Only run this command once.
-It creates IAM roles for the execution of, and activates the, AWSQS Helm and EKS Cluster Types, which only needs to be done
+It creates IAM roles and activates the
+## AWSQS Helm and EKS Cluster Types, which only needs to be done once.
-## once.
-The output of this command is the Helm Execution IAM Role ARN which you'll need to pass to the next command's "AWSQSHelmExecutionRole" parameter.
+## This outputs the Helm Role ARN.
+Use the ARN in the AWSQSHelmExecutionRole parameter.

 aws cloudformation deploy \
     --template-file /Users/qcesarjr/vzw-wavelength-cf-templates/awsqseks-helm-typeactivation.yaml.packaged.yml \
     --stack-name AWSEKSTypeActivation \
     --capabilities CAPABILITY_NAMED_IAM

-## The commands below create an EKS Cluster in Wavelength (the whole process takes about 15 minutes).
-To create multiple clusters, you only need the commands below.
+## Create an EKS Cluster in Wavelength (ETA ~15 minutes).
-## The command above should only be run once.
+## To create additional clusters, only run the commands below.

 # Deploy the EKS Cluster in Wavelength with OpsCruise.
+# Change OpsCruiseValuesURL, EKSClusterAdminArn, EKSClusterAdminName,
-# Change OpsCruiseValuesURL, EKSClusterAdminArn,EKSClusterAdminName, and AWSQSHelmExecutionRole (output from first command) values
+# and AWSQSHelmExecutionRole (output from first command) parameters

 EKSwOCStackName=eksCluster-wOpsCruise-$(date +%b%d%Y-%H%M)

 aws cloudformation deploy --template-file /Users/qcesarjr/vzw-wavelength-cf-templates/wavelength-eksCluster-withOpsCruise.packaged.yml \
     --stack-name $EKSwOCStackName \
     --capabilities CAPABILITY_NAMED_IAM \
     --parameter-overrides \
         OpsCruiseValuesURL="S3_URL_TO_OPSCRUISE_VALUES_YAML" \